 Tax Benefits

-Significant tax benefits can be a great thing, and Chinese industrial parks are well aware of their attractiveness.
+Preferential tax incentives are among the most sought-after benefits of industrial parks in China, and Chinese industrial parks are well aware of that.
 Here’s what you need to find out:

 Remember: In China, everything is personal.
 It’s all about the people you interact with.
 The government personnel who promise you amazing benefits may be promoted to other positions, and you will have to deal with new personnel who are not committed to their predecessors’ promises.
 At this stage, relocating your business for better benefits will not be an easy task.
 In fact, it would actually mean closing the current business (which takes a long time and is very expensive and complicated) and opening a new one.